BOUNCE TO ZERO

 Most people can get the virus under control (undetectable) within six months, which means they are no longer able to pass on the virus.
 Taking HIV medication does not prevent transmission of other sexually transmitted diseases.

-GET INTO TREATMENT
+GET INTO CARE

 Getting treatment is now easier than ever in the New Orleans area!
 Treatment as Prevention (TasP) is a vital part of ending new HIV infections.
-There are 11 agencies that provide care and services for people living with HIV, including 7 agencies that provide primary care services.
+There are 14 agencies that provide care and services for people living with HIV, including 7 agencies that provide primary care services.
 Find your service provider now!

 Call or text (504) 884-3307 to get connected to care today.